pha4ge/hAMRonization_workflow/README.md

     cd hAMRonization_workflow
     conda env create -n hamronization_workflow --file envs/hamronization_workflow.yaml

+This may considerably speed up conda environment creation and create a more predictable outcome

+    conda activate hamronization_workflow
+    conda config --env --set channel_priority strict

 Run a smoke test (note this takes a while as Snakemake pulls in all the tools and databases upon its first run):